rizkyyanuark/Sudoku-Puzzle-Solver/README.md

+---

-## Contribution
+## 🛠️ Contribution

 We'd love for you to contribute!
-If you want to help out, just fork this repository and create a pull request with your changes.
+If you'd like to help out, feel free to fork this repository, make your changes, and submit a pull request.
+Let's make this project even better together!

+---

-## License
+## 📜 License

 This project is licensed under the MIT license.
-See the LICENSE file for more information.
+See the [LICENSE](./LICENSE) file for more information.

 ## Teams